GetSomeRest/workflow-php-view.and.data.api/README.md

 This is a sample in PHP demonstrating the complete Autodesk View and Data API workflow.

+This sample requires PHP 5.4 or higher.

-Originally created by galikaixin@iuxlabs.com, updated and modified by Jeremy Tammik, Autodesk.
+Originally created by galikaixin@iuxlabs.com on OSX using MAMP development environment.

+Edited by Jeremy Tammik, Autodesk.

 Original documentation